dead-claudia/thallium/docs/api.md

 Note that the callback is called with `undefined` as `this` and no arguments.
 The callback is *not* a plugin, and won't be treated as such.

-This returns the current Techtonic instance, for chaining.
+This returns the current Thallium instance, for chaining.

 ## Settings-related methods